use-ink/ink-examples/README.md

 All examples are built with [useink](https://use.ink/frontend/overview), a React hooks library built by the ink! team.

+### Synchronize this repository with ink! releases

+This repository contains a script to ease this proccess: [`sync-examples.sh`](https://github.com/use-ink/ink-examples/blob/main/sync-examples.sh).

 ## License

 The examples in this folder are released into the public domain.